shriju/movie-recommender-system/README.md

 # movie-recommender-system
-Google colab, pycharm, and streamlit have been used that for this IMDB movie data that predicts 5 similar movies along with the posters
+A machine learning clustering project done using Google Colab, Pycharm and Streamlit.
+In this app, after selecting a movie, it recommends 5 similar movies along with their posters.